 Accepted cards

-Takepayments actually signs you up for two contracts – one for themselves and one for Barclaycard Business who provides your merchant account for card processing.
-Next-day settlement with Barclaycard is free.
+Takepayments actually signs you up for two contracts: one for themselves and one for EVO or Elavon that provide your merchant account for card processing.
+Next-day settlement with EVO is free.

 Signing up requires talking to a Takepayments sales rep, most likely in connection with a physical visit to your premises.
-After onboarding, you have access to customer support over the phone every day within working hours.
+After onboarding, you have access to customer support every day within working hours.

 Pros: